Maprunner/routegadget/docs/user-guide/analysis-options.md

 ### Displaying performance information

+The analysis window can be displayed by clicking the Stats icon in the icon bar at the top of the screen.

 Double clicking on any runner in the Results table will bring up a detailed performance analysis for that runner.

 ### Summary